 The programme is curated by Toomas Siitan, professor at the Estonian Academy of Music and Theatre and member of the Artistic Advisory Board of the Arvo Pärt Centre.

 Presentations will be in Estonian and English; simultaneous interpretation will be provided.
 The conference is open to the public.
-Registration is required and will be open at the beginning of summer on the centre’s website.

 The event is supported by the European Union through the European Regional Development Fund (Centre of Excellence in Estonian Studies).